-Functional annotation for each variant is provided in the INFO field using Pablo Cingolani's snpEff 4.1 with the GRCh38.76 database.
-The current release includes only hard-call genotypes in the VCF files, without genotype likelihoods and with no missing genotypes.
+Functional annotation for each variant is provided in the INFO field using Pablo Cingolani's SINFER 4.1 with the GRCh38.76 database.
+The current release includes only hard-call genotypes in the VCF files, without genotype likelihoods and with no missing genotypes. rs numbers are drawn from dbSNP build 151.
 An additional level of per-genotype QC is available in "minDP10" genotype files, since these set to missing any individual genotype based on fewer than 10 covering sequence reads.
 Phased haplotypes are produced by statistical phasing with Eagle 2.4 (Dec 13, 2017).
 Phasing is done in 1 Mb chunks (with 100 Kb overlap between chunks) for variants which pass all filters, starting with minDP10 genotypes to restrict to high quality genotypes.
 Phasing re-imputes any missing genotypes.

-Eagle: https://github.com/poruloh/Eagle [48]
+Eagle: https://github.com/poruloh/Eagle [47]